Types of CFTR Mutations

 Insufficient protein mutations result in a reduced amount of normal CFTR protein at the cell surface.
 This occurs for several reasons: a limited amount of CFTR protein is produced; only a small number of protein at the cell surface works correctly; or normal protein at the cell surface degrades too quickly, leaving small numbers of protein behind.

 In each case, insufficient functional proteins at the cell surface produce only some, or residual, function of the chloride channel.
-Insufficient protein can be caused by several mutations, including missense and splice mutations.
+Insufficient protein can be caused by several types of mutations, including missense and splice mutations.

-The FDA approved Kalydeco for five splice mutations in 2017 [and later Symdeko® (tezacaftor/ivacaftor) in 2020].
-People with these mutations make a small amount of normal CFTR.
-Ivacaftor in both Kalydeco and Symdeko can force the gate on the normal CFTR protein to stay open for longer to compensate for the insufficient protein numbers on the surface of the cell.
+CFTR modulators can force the gate on the normal CFTR protein to stay open for longer to compensate for the insufficient protein numbers on the surface of the cell.
 By staying open longer, more chloride can flow through the channel, which may reduce the symptoms of CF.

 Resources on CF Mutations